I get this question frequently so it is time to write down my thoughts on the answer so I can stop repeating myself. Here's the question:

 There are two scenarios to consider here.
 Enterprise software (generally not published externally) and public software.
 Lets take Enterprise software first.
 Continue reading this post for a full explanation of both scenarios.

-In an Enterprise scenario, you will typically want to have a repository manager like Nexus sitting on your front lines.
+In an Enterprise scenario, you will typically want to have a repository manager like Sonatype Nexus Repository sitting on your front lines.
 It will be proxying all external repositories and hosting your internal ones.

 When Maven looks for an artifact, it walks down the list of repositories defined in the POMs and settings until it finds what it wants.
 If you define your repository manager as a repository in your POMs Maven will still fall back to the built-in Central repository when artifacts are not found in the repository manager.